How to Keep Baby Awake While Breastfeeding

-A baby that is under two weeks of age will need to be woken at least every two hours for feedings so that he/she does not dehydrate.
+A baby under two weeks of age will need to be woken at least every two hours for feedings, so they do not dehydrate.

-With each feeding, your baby should be actively sucking and be swallowing for at least 20 minutes.
-A mother also needs to keep to this, so that her own milk supply does not decrease.
+With each feeding, your baby should be actively sucking and swallowing for at least 20 minutes.
+A mother also needs to keep to this so that her milk supply does not decrease.
 Remember, the more you breastfeed, the more milk you will start to produce.

-Co-sleeping at night can help when breastfeeding a sleepy baby and will allow your baby to nurse whenever he/she wants to.
+Co-sleeping at night can help when breastfeeding a sleepy baby and allow your baby to nurse whenever they want to.

 There are so many things that Mom can do to help keep her baby awake while breastfeeding.
 If you have some of your ideas, please share them at the bottom of the page.